With new projects, endeavors, and journeys on the horizon, it’s come time for you to resign from your registered agent role.

 Finding a Replacement

-The last thing you want is to leave your LLC high and dry without an agent and no prospects for replacement.
+The last thing you want is to leave your LLC high and dry without an agent.
 Quite often, operating without a valid agent will cause an LLC to lose its good standing with the state and, potentially, suffer administrative dissolution.

 So, while you aren’t required to find your own successor, it’s a good idea to give your company enough notice to look for one themselves.
 And while there’s no shortage of options, most states place a few key restrictions on who can be a registered agent.
 An acceptable replacement agent will: